Hanaasagi/acqua/README.md

 ```
 ./manage.sh build
+./manage.sh gen-cert # If you want to use your own certificate， modify the aria2.conf and skip this command
 ./manage.sh start
 ```

 *default port is 10023 and 10024.
 Use -p or --port argument in ./manage.sh start can custom port.
 The format is aria2-webui-port, download-port.
-For example ./manage.sh start 1023,1024*
+For example ./manage.sh start --port 1023,1024*

 ### More ...
 Here is a bookmarklet script in this project for download the url which you select.
-But if the website you are visiting is https, you need to configure https in your aria2 rpc server.
+First, you should modify the `rpcUrl` and `secret` variable in the script.
+But there is a drawback. if the website you are visiting is https, you need to configure https in your aria2 rpc server.
 Because sending a http request in a https website is not allowed in broswer.
 Of course, you can disable this secure settings in your browser.
 Maybe it's a bad suggestion.
-Besides, you should modify the `rpcUrl` and `secret` variable in the script.

 **Thanks for [aria2](https://github.com/aria2/aria2) and [webui-aria2](https://github.com/ziahamza/webui-aria2)**